 These will only be disclosed by a local police force if it’s relevant to the job role.
 If a person with a few speeding tickets applies to be a nurse, the police probably won’t disclose them.
 But if the same person applied for a job driving a bus, there’s a fair chance they would.

-What we can say, however, is that it probably won’t matter.
-Unless the candidate is a seriously bad driver with lots of offences, one or two minor driving offences showing up in an Enhanced DBS check is unlikely to affect a prospective employer’s judgement of a candidate’s suitability for a role.
+What we can say, however, is that it may not matter.
+Unless the candidate is a seriously bad driver with numerous offences, one or two minor driving offences showing up in an Enhanced DBS check is unlikely to affect a prospective employer’s judgement of a candidate’s suitability for a role.

 How do Driving Offences Affect my Job Application?

 This depends on the nature of the offence and the job you are applying for, and it’s the employer’s call to make.
 If the offence is not too severe, if you don’t have too many driving offences, and if driving isn’t an important part of the job role, it may not be an issue for prospective employers.